SEAME-pt/Team05_SEA-ME-WayFi/arduino/README_arduino.md

 ## CAN Communication: Raspberry Pi and Arduino
 This project demonstrates how to establish a **CAN (Controller Area Network)** communication between an **Arduino** and a **Raspberry Pi**.
 The Arduino reads speed data from a sensor, calculates the speed, and sends it to the Raspberry Pi over a CAN bus using an **MCP2515 CAN module**.
-The Raspberry Pi processes and displays the received data using Python.
+The Raspberry Pi processes and publish in a mqtt broker.

 <h1>Overview</h1>
 Controller Area Network (CAN) is a robust communication protocol commonly used in automotive and industrial applications.
 This project involves:
   Using an Arduino to send speed data via a CAN bus.
-  Configuring a Raspberry Pi to receive and process the data using Python.
+  Configuring a Raspberry Pi to receive and process the data.

 ## Hardware Requirements
 - **Arduino Uno/Nano/Mega** or similar.